chgloor/pedsim/libpedsim/documentation/99-faq.md

 > Is the model able to consider the architecture of a subway station
 > e.g. platforms, corridors, stairways, etc.?

 Yes, modeling architecture is possible.
-There are two categoreis of items in the model scenario: obstacles and paths.
+There are two categories of items in the model scenario: obstacles and paths.
 Obstacles can be invisible.
-This allows great flexibility for modelling any kind of architectural item.
+This allows great flexibility for modeling any kind of architectural item.

 > Is PEDSIM 3-dimensional?